hwstar/ESP8266-MQTT-io-node/README.md

 Control messages are received by all nodes on /node/control.
 These are meant to be used to interrogate the nodes connected to the network, and perform other system-wide control functions.

 One control message is currently supported: *muster*.
 This directs the node to re-send the node configuration information to /node/info.
+See the power on message below for further details

 **Command Messages**